Polska / mazowieckie

 During the initial stage of the war there were 5,200 Jews living in Grójec.
 After the German army occupied the town on 12.09.1939 they were forced to leave the town.
 That concerned Jewish men aged 15 to 55.
 They got to Rawa Mazowiecka on foot.
 122 people were expelled from their properties.
 The following 94 people were relocated from Piłudskiego Street to Laskowska Street.

 A Judenrat [a Jewish council] was created and then in November 1940 a ghetto was founded.
 Originally Germans were planning to establish it in the western part of the town across Lewiczyńska Street which was inhabited by 2,585 Jews (80% of the whole Jewish

-It is one of the oldest settlements in the South Mazovia.
-In the 11th and 12th century castellan settlement existed in Grójec which stood in the place of today’s parish church.
+It is one of the oldest settlements in southern Mazowsze.
+In the 11th and 12th centuries a castellan settlement existed in Grójec which was located in the place of today’s parish church.
 It was most probably preceded with the settlement situated in the valley of the Wola Worowska River.